sfu-natlang/sfu-natlang.github.io/README.md

     https://github.com/sfu-natlang/sfu-natlang.github.io.git
     git@github.com:sfu-natlang/sfu-natlang.github.io.git

-If you have write access to this repository then to update the web version all you need to do is update the repository, commit your changes and push to github.
+If you have write access to this repository, you can update the web version by commiting changes and pushing them to Github.
 The web version will be updated in a few minutes by Github.

 The website is built using [jekyll](http://jekyllrb.com/).